apache/flink/docs/content/docs/dev/table/data_stream_api.md

 all kinds of changes.

-However, example 2 shows how to limit the kinds of incoming changes for efficiency by reducing the number of update messages by 50%.
+However, example 2 shows how to limit the kinds of incoming changes for efficiency by reducing the number of update messages by 50% using upsert mode.
+The number of result messages can be reduced by defining a primary key and upsert changelog mode for `toChangelogStream`.

 ### Examples for `toChangelogStream`